DataBiosphere/azul/OPERATOR.rst

        git push github

 #.
-If a reindex is necessary:
+If a reindex is necessary, preemptively cancel the integration test before it

-   * Reindexing ``prod`` currently require manual assistance from the lead to increase slot commitment and indexer concurrency.
-Coordinate with the lead or remove this paragraph if this is no longer necessary.

-   * To prevent prod from going down longer than necessary, preemptively cancel the integration test before it runs, and run ``early_reindex``.
+   runs, and run ``early_reindex``.
+This is to prevent prod from going down longer than necessary.

 #. ::

        git push gitlab.dcp2.prod

 #.
 Monitor reindex and check / triage any failures.

+#.
+If the integration test was cancelled because of reindexing, run it now.

 #.
 On the Zenhub board, move the issues that were merged from the "dev" column to "prod".